Lost profits vs. diminution in value comparison in business litigation damages analysis

 Executive Summary

 Business litigation often forces an early damages decision that shapes the rest of the case: should the plaintiff pursue lost profits, diminution in value, or some other measure of economic harm?
 The answer affects discovery, expert selection, the structure of the damages model, and often the settlement range.
 Lost profits and diminution in value are related but not interchangeable.
 Lost profits generally measure the income stream the business would have generated absent the wrongful conduct.
 Diminution in value generally measures the decline in the overall worth of the business or ownership interest caused by the event.
-Learn more about our economic damages and business valuation services.
+Learn more about our economic damages analysis and business valuation services.

 • Lost profits usually fit temporary or measurable income disruption.